CallumLeach-Shell/Weather_api/README.md

 ```

 ## Processor Script
+The processor script `process.py` is designed to take the downloaded netCDF files and subset the data by specified latitude-longitude bounding boxes.

 ### Running the Script
 To run the `process.py` script simply enter the **Weather_API** directory and run the following command: